 - In some instances, authorities require at least 3 months of bank statements.

-- It literally depends on who is behind the desk when you submit your application.
+- It simply depends on who is behind the desk when you submit your application.
 Your documentation is your ammunition …

 - EXTRA FUNDS are required if you are applying for dependents such as spouse and/or children.